5jt/Tatin/docs/source/user-commands-host.md

 info | Show more information about the command and its purpose. show | Show the leading comments of the selected functions.

-??? detail "More detail…"

 The `Maintenance/` folder in the Tatin installation folder holds the Maintenance Library:
 APLF files for functions that modify Tatin packages.

-    (Tatin servers have their own mechanism for updating packages.)

 The command asks you to pick functions to apply from the Maintenance Library, then searches recursively in the file path for package config files.
 When it finds one, it applies the maintenance functions sequentially, with the package config data as argument, receiving the same as result, possibly modified, which it writes back to the package, and also to the ZIP file.

-    Tatin does not record your use of the maintenance functions.

-    The name of a maintenance function follows a pattern: the date it was introduced, and a short description of what it does
+The name of a maintenance function follows a pattern: the date it was introduced, and a short description of what it does.
+Tatin records your use of a maintenance function by appending the extension `.executed` to the APLF file’s name.

 Some use cases:

 -   inject new properties into package config files
 -   remove deprecated properties from package config files
 -   rename properties in package config files

 Release notes tell you when a maintenance function is introduced, and when, why, and for what to use it.